TwoBitMachines/FlareEngineDocs/source/systems/firearm.rst

    * - Local Position
      - The local position of the firearm.

+   * - Stop Velocity
+     - If enabled, the character will stop moving for the specified time while shooting a projectile.

    * - Off Near Wall
      - If the character is next to a wall and the weapon is inside the wall, setting this true will prevent the weapon from shooting.
 This will ensure the weapon cannot shoot into another